lizaodawn/IMMARKUS-wiki-clone/02-Uploading-Images.md

 **Figure 2.** Creating Multiple Folders by Topic (Left) and Subfolders for Each Source (Center)

 Folders can have several levels of subfolders, as shown in **Figure 3**, the top folder is named after the theme of the main project (i.e. cartographic ethnography) and contains the data model .JSON file (_immarkus.model.json) that applies to all image files in this folder.
-The subfolders at the next level are named after sub-themes (i.e. maritime frontier, northern frontier, and southwestern frontier), where you can store additional information for each sub-theme using project metadata if needed.
+The subfolders at the next level are named after sub-themes (i.e. maritime frontier, northern frontier, and southwestern frontier).
+You can store different metadata information at each level of subfolder structure if needed.
 At the next level subfolders are divided by the source title (i.e. sanzhen tushuo_painted_atlas_juan 2) and contain images intended for annotation.
-At this level you could, for example, store the bibliographic information for the source, which could be applied to all the images in the folder (**Figure 4**).
+At this level you could, for example, store the bibliographic information for the source, which could be applied to all the images in this subfolder (**Figure 4**).

 ![SUBFOLDERS image 2](https://github.com/rsimon/immarkus/assets/128056738/a3a66ee2-5fc8-4c59-b429-f3772be8087e)

 **Figure 3.** Subfolder Organization in IMMARKUS